 Elizabeth Connors, Director of Clinical Services, and the teaching faculty within the CMD Department are routinely involved in clinic supervision/teaching and research.
 Students enrolled in their senior year clinical methods course (CMD 465) have opportunities to observe graduate students and faculty providing therapeutic and diagnostic sessions in both speech-language pathology and audiology and accrue their ASHA-required 25 observation hours as a prerequisite to graduate-level clinical training.
 Speech and Hearing Center clients or their guardians sign a release indicating consent to being observed by qualified practicum students and, in some instances, for therapy sessions to be used for classroom instruction purposes via audio/video tapes.
+In addition, the department has a newly added observation suite across the hall from the clinic in Independence Square (Suite H) designed to facilitate student observation of clients either on line or after their sessions have taken place.

 Modest fees for clinical services are generally reduced for members of the URI Community and are adjusted for others consistent with ability to pay.